hasnat/redux-modules/docs/api_reference/REAMDE.md

 Allows composition of reducers.
 The action will be run through the current module's reducer first.
 The newState will then be run through the array of specified functions.
 Implementation and usage is exactly the same as acdlite's [reduce-reducers](https://github.com/acdlite/reduce-reducers) library.

 ### transformations
-> array
+> object

-An array of objects that define state transformations.
+An object whose key/values define state transformations.

 ## `transformation object`

 ### type
 > string

-> required
+> optional

 The action type.
-By default, this constant will be appended to the `name` of the module to create the action constant.
+By default, this type is generated from the key of the transformation.

 ### namespaced
 > boolean